Foreigners will be able to join Latvian army in case of mobilization

 Until now, before starting training at a military education institution or in a unit of the National Armed Forces, a contract is concluded with the soldier, which stipulates that after the completion of the training course, a minimum contractual period of not less than five years is mandatory.
 The changes are necessary to ensure greater flexibility in the conclusion of professional service contracts and to encourage soldiers to serve until the end of their first contract, Latvian army representatives told MPs earlier.

-The amendments to the law also require senior and senior instructors to be able to speak at least one of NATO's official languages at an appropriate level.
+The amendments to the law also require senior instructors to be able to speak at least one of NATO's official languages at an appropriate level.
 Currently, this requirement is only imposed on soldiers applying for the rank of officer.

 Seen a mistake?